 We are at a crucial point in developing the farming and food systems for the future.
-As the UK transitions to new post-Brexit frameworks for agriculture and seeks to emerge from the impact of Covid-19 stronger, the wider crises of biodiversity loss, ecological breakdown, inequality and social unrest continue.
+As the UK transitions to new post-Brexit frameworks for agriculture, the wider crises of biodiversity loss, ecological breakdown, inequality and social unrest continue.

 The Northern Real Farming Conference is a space to dream, to re-think and to share practical experiences of regenerative and socially just ways to farm and bring food to markets and kitchen tables.
-We focus specifically on the North of England and Scotland and the unique landscapes and cultures of these regions.
+We focus specifically on the North of England and its unique landscapes and cultures.

 The NRFC is inspired and supported by the long-running Oxford Real Farming Conference.
 ‘Real Farming’ events explore transformative strategies, theories, approaches, and practical and progressive actions for just and sustainable agriculture and food systems.